 Be a registered voter in the State of Texas

-Commit to attend all sessions and be an engaged participant
+Commit to attending all sessions and be an engaged participant

 Not be a current Council Member

-Academy participants will meet on average twice per month at predetermined areas throughout the City for approximately three (3) hours.
-The City may provide snacks and drinks since the Academy is scheduled in the evening and classes will begin promptly at 6:30 p.m.
+Academy participants meet on average twice per month at predetermined areas throughout the City.
+The sessions last approximately three (3) hours, and classes start promptly at 6:30 pm.
+The City may provide snacks and drinks since the Academy is scheduled in the evening, and classes begin promptly at 6:30 pm.
 Each session will feature presentations from different City leaders and staff members representing various departments.
-In order for the Academy to be successful, every participant needs to attend all scheduled sessions.
-Participants may only be absent from two (2) sessions, however, the absences MUST be made up by attending two (2) City Council meetings prior to the end of the Academy.
+For the Academy to be successful, every participant must attend all scheduled sessions.
+Participants may only be absent from two (2) sessions; however, you must make up those absences by attending two (2) City Council meetings before the end of the Academy.

 Please contact the City Secretary's Office for more information or to let us know your interest in attending a future academy.